-The town of Celebration was developed in the nineties by the Disney Development Company and continues to grow.
-The town is truly a celebration of architecture, public space, color, and nature.
-It's a celebration of sensible values, good community and the best of small-town life.
+Our Town Decorator business is located on the main artery in to downtown Celebration.
+The town was developed in the nineties by the Disney Development Company and continues to grow.
+It is a celebration of architecture, public space, color, and nature as well as sensible values, good community and the best of small-town life.
 Celebration is a hallmark of Neo-Traditionalism, or what city planners call New Urbanism.

 Tree-lined streets, parks and strategically located commercial and civic buildings provide a strong identity for the public space.
 Even the golf course, so commonly privatized, is bordered by a public street and creates a park-like amenity for all to enjoy.

 Residential neighborhoods radiate out from the downtown business district in a plan that allows for a variety of house types and mixed-income neighborhoods.

 Front porches mediate between streets and houses and garages are located off mid-block alleys, keeping sidewalks pedestrian-friendly.
 Houses are designed according to the town's Residential Architectural Guidelines, ensuring an appropriately Southern character.

 In 1966, with the success of Disneyland in California behind him, Walt Disney began to think of himself as an urban planner as much as an entertainer.